chrish2917/line_interpreter/README.md

 ![screenshot](meta/grammar.png)

 ## TODO
+- Currently the programs to be interpreted have to be constructed manually into the grammar rules above; in the near future, this construction will happen automatically.
-- Test directory of line programs
+- Test directory of line programs.
-- Dune build file
+- Dune build file.